TorqueDog/RangeRoverTweaks/README.md

 Testing protocol:
 With the vehicle outside on a bright day: <br />
 &bull; Start the vehicle with the headlamp stalk in Auto<br />
-&bull; Put the rotary gear selector in D<br />
+&bull; Put the rotary gear selector in D (Do this BEFORE applying the parking brake)<br />
-&bull; Apply the parking brake (DO NOT FORGET THIS and for the love of god MAKE SURE IT HOLDS THE VEHICLE)<br />
+&bull; Apply the parking brake (DO NOT FORGET THIS and for the love of god MAKE SURE IT HOLDS THE VEHICLE BEFORE PROCEEDING)<br />
 &bull; Turn on the driver's side indicator and check the front headlamp to see the behavior of the LED DRL.<br />
 Does it stay on or shut off while the amber indicator is flashing?<br />